 Everyone deals with some stress at some point in their lives, but sadly, too many of us face a regular battle and stress remains one of the most common mental wellbeing struggles in the UK.
 As a result, stress relief is something that more and more of us require, especially as pandemic restrictions are lifting and many people are returning to the office or social events after a lengthy period at home.

 There’s never been a better time to reflect on your emotions and try to maintain calm and wellness in your life than during Stress Awareness Month.
-In this article, we’ll delve into the meaning of Stress Awareness Month and the steps you can take to relieve stress and anxiety as life returns to ‘normal’ in 2022.
+In this article, we’ll delve into the meaning of Stress Awareness Month and the steps you can take to relieve stress and anxiety.

 So, What’s Stress Awareness Month About?